An Open-Source Infrastructure for Collaborative Multitrack Music Research

 Diagram illustrating the MLS-based round-trip latency estimation procedure.
 The MLS signal is played through headphones and simultaneously captured by the microphone; the measured delay (RTL = T_output + T_input) is used to compensate for timing offsets during recording.

 Collaboration, roles, and privacy.
-The platform supports fine-grained access control through hierarchical user roles and composition privacy levels, making the system flexible enough to support both open crowdsourcing and controlled research data collection.
+The platform supports fine-grained access control through hierarchical user roles — owner, admin, member, and guest — and three composition visibility levels: public, registered users only, and private.
+This makes the system flexible enough to support both open crowdsourcing and controlled research data collection.

 User Evaluation